erwald/blog/posts/against-octopus-farming.md

 >
 > Although there has been little research on the welfare of octopuses in farmed settings, existing evidence suggests intensive farming systems are likely to be associated with high mortality rates and increased aggression, parasitic infection, and a host of digestive tract issues.
 Beyond their basic biological health and safety, octopuses are likely to want high levels of cognitive stimulation, as well as opportunities to explore, manipulate, and control their environment.
 Intensive farm systems are inevitably hostile to these attributes.
 Aquaculture depends on tightly controlled and monotonous environments, with constant ambient conditions, simplified and sterile enclosures, and rigid feeding schedules, aimed at supporting high stocking densities.
 Many octopus species appear to be largely asocial and show little tolerance of other individuals of the same species.
 Farming such species that, in addition, are carnivorous will almost inevitably require that individuals be kept isolated in small containers, with no scope for environmental enrichment and very poor overall well-being.[^5]

-I have written elsewhere what I think about treating animals in this way, but let me try to summarise my view.[^6] (If you don't feel like reading amateurish moral philosophy, feel free to skip the next five to seven paragraphs.)
+I have written elsewhere what I think about treating animals in this way, but let me try to summarise my view.[^6] (If you don't feel like reading amateurish moral philosophy, feel free to skip the next 5-7 paragraphs.)

 I think this.
 Things are valuable to us because we value them.
 That is, a specific thing is valuable to some specific individual who values it.
 For example, I may value the literary works of Marcel Proust, which are probably gibberish to some people (and certainly to octopuses).
 Some people value divine beings, though I think no such beings exist.
 Cows value grazing on fresh meadows, which seems pretty boring (and unappetising) to us humans.
 Value is conditioned on a valuer.
 In this sense it seems subjective, but if we want to reason about ethics, we probably want some kind of objective, or unconditional, value – something we can all agree is worth pursuing – what we sometimes call "the good".
 Is there such a thing?